-One of the major and commonly observed causes of PCOS is obesity, which further causes insulin resistance and can root Type 2 diabetes.
+- Obesity: One of the major and commonly observed causes of PCOS is obesity, which further causes insulin resistance and an increased risk of Type 2 diabetes.

-This happens when cells cannot use insulin properly.
-The pancreas then makes more insulin to meet the body’s demand for insulin.
-This causes the ovaries to produce more male hormones.
+- Insulin resistance: This happens when cells cannot use insulin properly.
+The pancreas then makes more insulin to meet the body’s demand.
+This causes the ovaries to produce more male hormones, androgens.

 Also Read: 10 Myths Debunked about PCOS in Women

 PCOS and Pregnancy- Does PCOS affect pregnancy?